Thewbi/gameboy_modding/README.md

 The idea is that the existing main function runs on core 0 and the user can start a second function which is explicitly run on core1 using a call to multicore_launch_core1();
+multicore_launch_core1(); expects a function pointer as a parameter.
+It will execute the provided function on core1.
+The provided function typically contains an endless loop for the core1 to run indefinitely.

 The call to multicore_launch_core1() is the first thing that the main function will perform.
-Once multicore_launch_core1() was called, main just continous as normal with the source code for core0.
+Once multicore_launch_core1() was called, main just continues as normal with the source code for core0.
+This means that core1 is kicked of by code running on core0.

 The code below will blink a LED in the function running on core1 in parallel with the main function which is run on core0 from main().